hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/wk4/index.md

 cargo test --test required
 ```

+For this assignment I ask that you do not look at the standard library's
+implementation of `Rc`.
+You may however, look at the API for `Rc`, as well as
+any code that uses it, in order to better understand the API.
+Note that we're
+implementing a subset of its functionality.

 ## Part C: Breaking Rc

 For the final part of the assignment, you must do two things: